Discourse in a Docker container

 Very interesting point, I may try it out then :slight_smile: while testing oobgc I think I am really wanting for the hack Github added that allows you to ask the GC for the total free slots, without this getting it to act sanely is just too hard.
 Hope we get the free slot count into 2.1.

-Tom Atkins over 10 years ago
+Tom Atkins about 11 years ago

 Tom Atkins